-This collection of readings, representing the historical evolution of the subject of strategic management, covers two volumes.
-The first provides an introduction to the roots of modern thought and proceeds to dissect more recent contributions into four schools.
-The discussion on the first two of these, the Planning and Practice school and the Learning school, are contained in volume one.
-Discussions on the latter two, the Positioning school and the Resource-Based school, are featured in volume two.
-It is essential that the two volumes are read in conjunction as the study is continuous and the dissection made for purely printing purposes.
+This collection of readings, representing the historical evolution of the subject of strategic management, provides an introduction to the roots of modern thought.
+It proceeds to dissect more recent contributions into two schools, the Planning and Practice school and the Learning school.

 ’...a tour de force.
 Since receiving the volumes I have made frequent use of them both in teaching and research...The essays chose are...of central importance to the development of the strategic management field and in structuring the volumes as he has Professor McKiernan has revealed connections and relationships I had not hitherto suspected.
 His introduction in the volumes is an elegant and scholarly survey of the strategy literature, justifying his choice of essays and relating the works chosen to other important writing on the subject...In summary this is an excellent contribution to an important series.’
 Business History